 It is good to check in with your local bank when you are looking for a mortgage.
 However, if you do not check with other lenders, you are likely going to miss out on a mortgage program or a rate that is right for you.

 The non-bank lenders are working under the close watch of the federal agencies and need to adhere to specific lending laws.
 They are absolutely safe and in some instances are safer than the large banks.
 Wells Fargo had a major security breach where customer’s private data and account information was accessed by a third party.
 So, even large banks are not completely safe.

 How do mortgage brokers get paid?

-Mortgage brokers earn a commission from the bank or lender after your loan closes.
-It is a percentage of the total loan amount and the higher the rate, the higher the commission.
+Mortgage brokers earn a commission from the wholesale lender after your loan closes.
+They earn a percentage of the total loan amount and the higher the rate, the more the broker can earn.
 However, since competition in the lending business is high, your mortgage broker will look to provide you with the lowest rate needed to earn your business.